clayallsopp/graphqlhub/README.md

 # GraphQLHub Schemas

 Want to install the various GraphQLHub schemas and use on your own?
-See [graphqlhub-schemas/README.md](graphqlhub-schemas/README.md) for details
+See [graphqlhub-schemas](./graphqlhub-schemas) for details.

 # GraphQLHub Server [![Build Status](https://travis-ci.org/clayallsopp/graphqlhub.svg)](https://travis-ci.org/clayallsopp/graphqlhub)